dagger/dagger/RELEASING.md

 - [ ] Create a new release from the patch tag (auto-fill release notes via the GitHub UI or via the `gh` CLI)
+- [ ] Submit PR to change the version mentioned in Dagger docs.
+See example [here](https://github.com/dagger/dagger/pull/8131)

 ```console
 # --verify-tag will ensure the last tag creation step was done